Glank/chess/README.md

     ./chess -g c h "rnbqkbnr/pp1ppppp/8/2p5/4P3/5N2/PPPP1PPP/RNBQKB1R b KQkq - 1 2"

+  You may specify a PGN file to save your game in after it's over.

+    ./chess -g c h -pgn file.pgn

+  If that pgn file already exists and is an incomplete game (result *), the game will be resumed.

   The opening interface, -o, may be used to:

     -c: compile the opening book (can take upwards of an hour),